 District Employees/Members of the Public

 District employees and members of the public may address the Board during the period set aside by the Board without submitting an item for the agenda.
+However, the Board shall not hear comment on any items outside of the Board’s purview, including personnel issues.
 No action shall be taken during this portion of the meeting on issues raised by employees or the public unless deemed an emergency by the Board.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION 01.45